Raw Fury will publish noir adventure game Backbone

-Raw Fury announced today that it will publish Backbone, a noir adventure game, for PC and consoles in earl 2021.
+Indie game publisher Raw Fury announced today that it will publish Backbone, a noir adventure game, for PC and consoles in earl 2021.

 Backbone takes place in a dystopian, alternate history version of Vancouver.
 You also play an anthropomorphic raccoon.
 So, you know, weird stuff.
 Beautiful, beautiful weird stuff.